bruhathisp/dsa_java/List_Problems/Week1.md

          }
      }
      ```
-   - **Explanation**: This solution ensures that each element appears at most twice by maintaining two pointers: one for writing (`i`) and the other for reading (`j`).
-It checks if the current element can be written by comparing it to the element two positions before.
+   - **Explanation**: The strategy is to modify the array in place to remove duplicates such that each element appears at most twice.
+The variable `i` starts at 2, assuming the first two elements can always remain in the array.
+The loop iterates through the array with index `j` starting at 2, and for each element `nums[j]`, it checks if it is different from `nums[i - 2]`.
+If it's different, it means the element can remain in the array, so `nums[i]` is set to `nums[j]`, and `i` is incremented.
+This process ensures that no element appears more than twice, and the function returns `i`, which represents the new length of the modified array.

 ---